Poikilos/mgep/README.md

 ### Primary Features
 * procedural:
-  * less typing is required
+  * designed for beginners or others with reasons for less typing
-  * any save method that takes dictionary can save game data
+  * dicts not classes--save game data with any dictionary save method
 * responsive scaling for any narrow or wide screen ratio (maintain apparent pixel size)
 * load sprites quickly and easily with specialized load_material,